-The Audit Committee has received from EY the written disclosures regarding EY's independence required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, and has discussed with EY their independence.
+The Audit Committee has received from EY the written disclosures regarding EY's independence required by applicable requirements of the PCAOB, and has discussed with EY their independence.
 The Audit Committee has concluded that EY is independent from the Company and its management.

-Has the Audit Committee made a recommendation regarding the audited financial statements for the year ended December 31, 2016?
+Has the Audit Committee made a recommendation regarding the audited financial statements for the year ended December 31, 2017?

-Based upon its review and the discussions with management and the Company's independent registered public accounting firm, the Audit Committee recommended to the Board that the audited consolidated financial statements for the Company be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016.
+Based upon its review and the discussions with management and the Company's independent registered public accounting firm, the Audit Committee recommended to the Board that the audited consolidated financial statements for the Company be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017.